 Compound Lig11 (NCI 135168)

-The fluorene moiety of Lig11 overlays on the tryptophan 32 forming significant  - stacking interactions (Figure 1(C)).
+The fluorene moiety of Lig11 overlays tryptophan 32 forming significant  - stacking interactions (Figure 1(C)).
 The  - cationic interactions are found to be exhibited by Lys30 on the fluorene moiety.
 The nitro group attached to the core contributes in the establishment of ionic interactions with Ser98.
 No other hydrophobic interactions were found to exist because of the burial of hydrophobic side chains of the protein sheets.

 Compound Lig13 (NCI 295300)